r-mattasa/KatevaPalvelut/Frontend/kateva-palvelut-app/README.md

 ## Overview

 This repository contains the code for a multi-platform service application designed to handle a step-by-step booking process.
-The project is split into a robust frontend built with **Next.js** and a scalable backend API powered by **Express**, both written entirely in **TypeScript**.
-For Frontend Styling: i have used Material-UI (MUI): Component library for consistent UI design and implementation.
+The project is split into a frontend built with **Next.js** and a scalable backend API powered by **Express**, both written in **TypeScript**.
+For Frontend Styling: I have used Material-UI (MUI): Component library for consistent UI design and implementation.

-The primary goal is to provide a smooth, guided user experience for selecting services, customizing sub-services, making a reservation, and receiving confirmation.
+The primary goal is to provide a guided user experience for selecting services, sub-services, making a reservation, and receiving confirmation.

 ### Getting Started